WISE-PaaS/edge-mock-temperature/README.md

 ![mqtt](./img/mqtt.png)

 ## 2. Confirm your own number
-log your pod name and you will get own number
+check your pod logs will get your own number
 ![ChechNumber](./img/ChechNumber.png)

-## 3. Fill in your number, mqtt can send to the correct topic
+## 3. Fill in your number and push messages to your topic
 ![number](./img/number.png)